-- An introductory workshop to all school staff so that the same approach and language are used throughout the school.
+Instead, we embrace a whole school approach so the same strategies and language are used by all staff members throughout the school.
 This consistency of approach helps to create a secure framework for children and serves to fully embed the learning.

 By embracing this pro-active approach to understanding emotions and developing positive strategies to support mental wellbeing, children are better able to access learning and thereby prevent the limitation of future opportunities.
 Fostering a ‘by me’ rather than a ‘to me’ or ‘at me’ mentality, also allows children to take ownership for their mental and emotional wellbeing, which in turn helps to prevent the development of long-term mental health difficulties.

 In the Primary School Emotional Wellbeing Programme, the children learn: